Cloud Optical Thickness (1 month - Aqua/MODIS)

 ATBD (Algorithm Theoretical Basis Document)

-Imagery by Reto Stockli, NASA's Earth Observatory, using data provided by the MODIS Atmosphere Science Team, NASA Goddard Space Flight Center.
+Imagery produced by the NASA Earth Observations team based on data provided by the MODIS Atmosphere Science Team, NASA Goddard Space Flight Center.

 Federal Geographic Data Committee Geospatial Metadata